DEV SITE .48

 Creative people use their personal understanding of people and the world they live in to guide their work.
 Creative people like to work in unstructured workplaces, enjoy taking risks and prefer a minimum of routine.

-Entry - Sports Therapist
+Entry / Progression - Sports Therapist

 Any form of sports therapy training currently enables an individual to practise therapy.
 Some positions require a formal qualification and experience.
 Courses are available for non-graduates, undergraduates and graduates at a number of institutions and colleges.
 Some focus in performance is on the physical, others on the edge based on mentality.